dewetblomerus/dotfiles/README.md

 ./makesymlinks.sh
 ```

+Then choose to run the mac or linux script to symlink VSCode settings

 Remember to close the terminal and open it again.
 Last time I forgot to do this
 and `:PluginInstall` did not work in Vim.
 I ended up running
 `git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim`